-Section III: Essential partners and positive behavioral supports
+Section III: Essential partners

 The Code of Conduct is your guide for behavior at school.
 Your principal, teachers and other staff members will support your efforts to be successful in the personal, social and academic behaviors that are expected at school.